Chart Color Schemes

 The labour market in Kiama Downs - Minnamurra shows considerable strength compared to most other Australian regions

-Kiama Downs - Minnamurra has a well-educated workforce with high representation in essential services sectors.
-The unemployment rate was 2.0% as of June 2025, with an estimated employment growth of 1.4% over the past year.
+Kiama Downs - Minnamurra has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate was 2.1% as of September 2025.

 Frequently Asked Questions - Employment